Test Regressions

 Flakiness.io detects such situations and reports them by introducing a fifth test status - regression:

-2. Classifies commit failures with perfect history within the regression window as regressions
+- Classifies commit failures with a perfect recent execution history as regressions

 So in our example:

-• Since Commit X failed, and the test had a perfect record within the regression window, the failure in Commit X will be classified as regression
+- Since Commit X failed, and the test had a perfect recent execution history, the failure in Commit X will be classified as regression

 So if Commit X had, for example, 2 failing runs, then these run failures would be classified as regressions: